fbpx

 The story goes that a kind and wealthy merchant had found a baby girl in a sampan floating in a river near his house.
 The merchant and his wife took the girl in and named her Bidasari.
 Of course, she grew up to be a beautiful young woman.

 The land of Inderaputra was ruled by a handsome king and a very vain queen.
-She would send out her handmaidens in search for anyone who was more beautiful than her.
+She would send out her handmaidens in search of anyone more beautiful than her.
 One day, they came across Bidasari and took her to the queen.
 The jealous queen beat the girl and cast a spell on her where she may only wake at midnight but by dawn, she would fall into a deep sleep.
 And so, Bidasari slept all day and only woke at the stroke of midnight.

 Forget Disney Princesses, Here Are The Puteri Of Malaysian Folklore You Should Know About - Part 1 - World Of Buzz 8